Pregnancy at week 31

 Your baby

-Your baby now weighs about 1.5kg.
-Their brain is developing, sending lots of messages to the body.
-Their eyes are open and they can focus.
-They can hear sounds outside the womb, and a loud noise might make them startle.
+Your baby’s brain is developing, sending lots of messages to their body.
+Their eyes can now open and they can focus.
+They can hear sounds outside the uterus, and a loud noise might even make them startle.
+You may like to talk to your baby or play some of your favourite music, this can help you build your connection before they are even born.

 Your body